Johnson and Wales (Downtown / Washington Park)

 When entertaining guests, students must understand that ... [they] may also be subject to civil and criminal liability if their guests act irresponsibly.
 As a social host, a student assumes significant risks associated with state and local laws regulating drinking age, noise, and public safety when the student hosts a party.

-JWU’s Providence off-campus living page also includes more specific information about noise that inexplicably not part of its Good Neighbor Policy:
+JWU’s Providence off-campus living page includes even more specific information about noise that is inexplicably not part of its off-campus and Good Neighbor policies — but should be:

 Noise